 It is estimated that there are 5.9m businesses in the UK, of which 5.85m are SMEs with less than 250 employees.

 Over the last 5 years, or so, we have seen a significant shift.
 With the “projectification of society“, there are now many more project managers working in smaller organisations (SMEs) than traditional project managers.

 APM’s Golden Thread research reports that there are 2.13m FTE project professionals working in the UK, and that 1.3m (some 60%) of these work in SMEs, suggesting that 40% work in larger businesses and public sector organisations.

 We see that there are increasing expectations on these SME project managers.

 They not only act as project manager, but they also need to behave as sub-enterprise CEOs or “mini-MDs”.
 This adds an entrepreneurial level of competence expectation.

-Innovation, often heavily dependent on collaboration is a core demand.
+Innovation, often heavily dependent on collaboration is often a core demand.

 Greater Sensitivity to Failure.
 The next generation PMs are managing a relatively small number of projects, but their individual projects are proportionally much more critical to the success of their organisation than individual projects in much larger organisations.

 Over-riding Challenges for SMEs.
 Before the COVID-19 pandemic, SMEs reported their top 5 challenges as: